 Salvador Bahia, Brazil Travel Guide

 Waste management and recycling practices are making progress in Salvador, but like many large Brazilian cities, it remains an ongoing challenge.
 Recycling infrastructure is not as comprehensive as in some other countries.
 Travelers make a difference minimizing waste production.
-Carry a reusable water bottle to reduce plastic waste; some accommodations or cafes may bring refill stations.
+Bring a refillable water bottle to reduce plastic waste; particular accommodations or cafes may bring refill stations.

 Water conservation topics are relevant.
 While Bahia has an extensive coastline, freshwater resources see strain in urban areas.
 Be mindful of your water usage during your stay.
 Take shorter showers, don't leave faucets running when not in use, and report any leaks to your accommodation staff.
 These customs conserve local resources.